creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-03-NISF_NeuralImplicitSegmentationFunctions.md

 From an input {single sample coordinate + latent vector}, NISF outputs {image intensity + segmentation label}.

-The network consists of an MLP with 8 residual layers of 128 hidden units each.
+The network consists of a MLP with 8 residual layers of 128 hidden units each.
 This MLP jointly learns two functions:
 - a reconstruction function $$f_\phi$$ that gives the image intensity $$i_c$$ for any queried coordinate,
 - a segmentation function $$f_\theta$$ that gives the segmentation probability of each label $$s_c$$ for said coordinate.